Spectrally accurate, reverse-mode differentiable bounce-averaging algorithm and its applications: Optimisation for reduced neoclassical transport

-We present an optimization in \texttt{DESC} starting from a finite-beta helically omnigenous (OH) equilibrium.
-Finite-beta refers to the nonzero ratio of plasma pressure and magnetic pressure.
+We present an optimisation starting from a finite-beta helically omnigenous (OH) equilibrium.
+Finite-beta refers to the non-zero ratio of plasma pressure to magnetic pressure.
 We target flux surfaces near the boundary to reduce the effective ripple while maintaining reasonable elongation and curvature.
-With weights $w_{\mathrm{A}}, w_{\mathrm{C}}, w_{\mathrm{E}}, w_{\mathrm{O}}, w_{\mathrm{R}}$, the objective
+With weights, $w_{\mathrm{A}}, w_{\mathrm{C}}, w_{\mathrm{E}}, w_{\mathrm{O}}, w_{\mathrm{R}}$, the objective \eqref{eq:obj} is minimised while ensuring ideal MHD force balance \eqref{eqn:steady-state-ideal-MHD} is maintained,

-is minimized while ensuring ideal MHD force balance \eqref{eqn:steady-state-ideal-MHD} is maintained.
-The finite-beta OH equilibrium along with the definitions of the curvature and elongation objectives are provided in~\cite{gaur2024omnigenous, gaur_2024_13887566}.
-The omnigenity objective is based on the work of~\cite{dudt2024magnetic}.
-The results are presented in figure~\ref{fig:OH-outputs}.
+The initial equilibrium along with the definitions of the curvature and elongation objectives are provided by~\cite{Gaur_2025} and~\cite{gaur_2024_13887566}.
+The results are presented in figure \ref{fig:OH-outputs}.
+The optimisation took less than two hours with a GPU~\citep{nvidia_a100_gpu}.

+The omnigeneity objective is based on the work of~\cite{dudt2024magnetic}, where it was shown that optimising for omnigeneity can in turn reduce the effective ripple.
+Directly optimising to reduce the effective ripple instead has the advantage that the optimiser is not biased towards a user-specified omnigenous field.
+For example, in \cite{Gaur_Panici_Elder_Landreman_Unalmis_Elmacioglu_Dudt_Conlin_Kolemen_2025}, we used this property to optimise for an umbilic boundary, while maintaining a low effective ripple without biasing the optimiser towards an omnigenous field with a specific helicity.

+It should be noted that the assumptions used to derive the effective ripple increase in validity as the magnetic field becomes more omnigenous.
+For example, bounce-averaging assumes the radial orbit width is small compared with the magnetic field gradient scale length \(\Delta r \ll L_{B}\).
+When finite orbit width effects become dominant \citep{Herbemont_Parra_Calvo_Velasco_2022}, particles may traverse \enquote{potato} orbits requiring a more global treatment \citep{10.1063/1.1499952}.
+Hence, there is utility in optimisation that uses both objectives, either simultaneously or in succession.